 5) Nuclear Engineer:

-- Create reactivity plans and their projected power consumptions through the use of nuclear engineering codes and requirements.
+- Create reactivity plans and their projected power consumption through the use of nuclear engineering codes and requirements

 *A college degree in nuclear engineering or a related field may be required.
 An average shift usually lasts from 8-12.5 hours and weekends might be required.